 It puts kids through college who lost a parent in combat.

-Which is a strange thing for my dad to say that.
+Which is a huge thing for my dad to say.

-Well, probably because in reality, if you don't drink at all ever, there's never a chance of you doing any trouble.
+Well, probably because in reality, if you don't drink at all ever, there's never a chance of you doing anything wrong.

 Problem is you go out with John Rich and you can't say no.